Happy New Year!

 It's a Disease!

-No wait, it's another personality quiz!
+No wait, it's another personality quiz !
 Just when you were getting comfortable with yourself, another IQ test, personality quiz, enneagram, or HR tool comes out.
 Some of them are pretty accurate, and some are just downright crazy.
 Now, you have to be a certain personality type to even take these tests, so the results are skewed right there.
 Unfortunately, I'm one of those people.
 To get a true representative sample of the population, you'd have to FORCE some accountant types to take these quizzes, because they will most likely feel it is a waste of their bean-counting time.
 But do people who are drawn to online (and paper) tests get along with each other?
 Hmmm, I have a theory.
 Mostly, yes.
 Because they have a fundamental desire to understand the human psyche in common with one another.
 BUT, on the other hand (besides wearing a glove) they are also potentially stuck on self -- always digging and never quite coming up with the final answer -- who am I, really?
-So, please let me know... did you click on the link?
-And if you did, what type are you???
+So, please l...

 Thou Shalt ...
 Covet